 - All students should also apply for Cal Grant by submitting a GPA Verification form to the California Student Aid Commission before March 2.
 More information about GPA verification is available on our applying for aid page, or through your high school, community college, or financial aid office.

-- Mid-March: If admitted to UC Davis, you will be able to login to MyAwards to review your aid and requirements.
+- Mid-March to April: If admitted to UC Davis, you will be able to login to MyAwards to review your aid and requirements.

 - You simultaneously apply for scholarships offered through UC Davis when you complete the UC Application for Undergraduate Admission and Scholarships from November 1-30.

 - If you are transferring from a junior college, submit one letter of recommendation directly to UC Davis.
 Refer to the instruction section of the Undergraduate Application for Admission to the University of California for further guidance.